C00kie-/cheat-sheet/statistics-with-R.md

 ### Load data

        > smp.c <-read.csv2[file path]
-       # smp here is the variable in which I lead a set of data with "<-" and the .c method
+       # smp here is the file in which I lead a set of data with "<-" and the .c method and read from a file.

 To check the data integrity :